sebastianst/GenesisZ/README.md

   -V VALUE, --value VALUE
                         output transaction value in zatoshi (1 ZEC = 100000000
                         zatoshi)
+  -n NONCE, --nonce NONCE
+                        nonce to start with when searching for a valid equihash solution; parsed as hex, leading zeros may be omitted.
+  -r ROUNDS, --rounds ROUNDS
-  -s SOLVER, --solver SOLVER
+                        how many nonces to check at most -s SOLVER, --solver SOLVER
                         path to solver binary.
 Currently supported are silentarmy (sa-solver) and Tromp (equi/equi485).